MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/plan-upgrade-older-versions-office.md

 You can [download the Administrative Template files (ADMX/ADML)](https://www.microsoft.com/download/details.aspx?id=49030) for Group Policy for Microsoft 365 Apps from the Microsoft Download Center for free.
 The download includes an Excel file that lists all the policy settings for Microsoft 365 Apps.

 > [!NOTE]
-> The Administrative Template files (ADMX/ADML) download for Microsoft 365 Apps is the same download as for Office 2016, because both Microsoft 365 Apps and Office 2016 use the same underlying product version number (16.0).
+> The Administrative Template files (ADMX/ADML) for Microsoft 365 Apps share the same download as Office 2019 and Office 2016.
+This is because Microsoft 365 Apps, Office 2019 and Office 2016 use the same product version number, 16.0.

 If you have Microsoft 365 Apps for enterprise, you can also use Cloud Policy to apply most user-based policy settings.
 For more information, see [Overview of Cloud Policy service for Microsoft 365](../admincenter/overview-cloud-policy.md).